- 1. Vision to Goal Setting

 - How do we facilitate a culture of personalized learning involving student choice, engagement and differentiation?

-- How do we ensure that we are meeting the needs of all learners including those of Aboriginal ancestry, children in care, and students with special needs?
+- How do we ensure that we are meeting the needs of all learners including those of Indigenous ancestry, children in care, and students with special needs?

 - Implementation Plan – process of putting a design plan into effect